gogoout/vrising-server-arm64/README.md

 ## Known Issues

-- The server would random crash after sometimes.
+- The server would random crash (without error log) after sometimes.
 I have included a health check script to test the server if it is not running.
 It's recommended to use docker-compose to run the server.
 The autoheal container will restart the server if it's not running.
 - The health check script checks if any files is being modified in the last 3 minutes.
 So be sure to set your